Student Equipment

 • Recommended Computer:

 • We recommend a Macintosh Laptop, especially for those students interested in the artistic side of the business.
 We use some cross platform software, a lot of Mac OS only software, and some Windows only software.
 Students can use a windows computer and depending on their focus this may be easier or harder.
 Students with a deep investment in Windows should probably stick with Windows.
+Students interested in video game design may want to stick with Windows computers.

 • Short Reccomendation:

-• Minimum: MacBook Pro 13″, M1 processor, 8GB unified memory, 512GB SSD storage.
+• Minimum: 8GB unified memory, 512GB SSD storage.

-• Recommended: MacBook Pro 13″, M1 processor, 16GB unified memory, 1TB SSD storage.
+• Recommended: 16GB unified memory, 1TB SSD storage.

 • DetailedSpecifications: